Celebrate December with our Living Advent Calendar

-Our third annual Living Advent Calendar is about to begin!
+Our fifth annual Living Advent Calendar is underway!

-Yes, we can add hosts even as the project goes on.
-If you would like to host a window this year, please email Justine at j_dainard “at” hotmail.com.
+If you live within walking distance of Exhibition Park and have a window that is visible from the sidewalk, you can be a host!
+We can also add hosts even as the project goes on, so it’s never too late to volunteer.
+If you would like to host a window in December 2018, please email Justine at j_dainard “at” hotmail.com.

 What kind of decoration would I have to do?

 You don’t have to be “the Martha Stewart of Mont Street” to decorate a window; have the kids go crazy with paper snowflakes, show us a funny Elf-on-the-Shelf scene, or fill your window with the ornaments your great-aunt gave you that never really fit anywhere else… You can also Google “Living Advent Calendar” for ideas from around the world.